modlee-ai/modlee/_sources/notebooks/document.rst.txt

                "davies_bouldin_score": "1.9090644142081366",
                "time_taken": "0.6537415981292725"
              },

 We can build the model from the cached ``model_graph.Model`` class and confirm that we can pass an input through it.
-Note that this model’s weights will be uninitialized.
-To load the model from the last checkpoint, we can load it directly from the cached ``model.pth``.

-We can build the model from the cached ``model_graph.Model`` class and confirm that we can pass an input through it.
 Note that this model’s